rohitkrai03/rhte-devconsole-lab/service-binding.md

       endpoint: https://quay.io/cnr
       registryNamespace: redhat-developer
     ```
-  - Click on **Create** button to create the **OperatorSource** resource.
+  - Click on the **Create** button to create the OperatorSource resource.
   - Switch to **Administrator** perspective.
-  - Navigate to the Operators->OperatorHub from the navigation menu.
+  - Navigate to the **Operators** -> **OperatorHub** in the navigation menu.
-  - Select **Other** category to filter the operator and select the **Service Binding Operator** operator.
+  - Select **Other** from the list of category filters on the left side and select the **Service Binding Operator** operator.
   - Click **Install** on the sidebar.
   - Click **Subscribe** on the subscription page without changing any default values.
-  - Verify that it gets installed succesfully on **Installed Operator** page that you get redirected to.
+  - Verify that it gets installed succesfully on the **Installed Operator** page that you were redirected to.
 (It may take a few seconds)

-- Install the Database Operator using an **OperatorSource**
+- Install the Database Operator using an OperatorSource
-  - Click on the `+` icon in the top right side of the masthead header to open YAML editor.
+  - Click on the `+` icon in the upper right side of the masthead header to open YAML editor.
-  - In the YAML editor enter following **OperatorSource** -
+  - In the YAML editor enter following -
     ```yaml
     apiVersion: operators.coreos.com/v1
     kind: OperatorSource